roconnor/nixpkgs-bootstrap/README.md

 # nix-bootstrap
-A project to build nix-bootstrap tools from stage0-posix
+A project to build nixpkgs's bootstrap-tools from stage0-posix.

 Please clone with